t-Devy/ETL-exercise/README.md

 > [!NOTE]
-> This project was built via "vibe coding" as a foundational architecture exercise, prioritizing correctness, readability, and industry-aligned structure over abstraction for its own sake.
+> This project was built via "vibe coding" as a foundational architecture exercise, prioritizing correctness, readability.
 > The intention is to familiarize with program architecture in its various forms to build intuition and independent programming capabilities, without the help of IDE suggestion tools.
 > All functionality is operational and verifiable via saved artifacts.